egamorim/purchase-api/README.md

 ## API Reference

-> At bellow are the exposed services:
+> At below are the exposed services:
 > Create new purchase

 URI : /purchase